mvaudel/trioGen/README.md

 ## Code

-The code is available at the [GitHub repository](https://github.com/mvaudel/trioGen), JavaDoc can be found [here](docs/javadoc/index.html).
+The code is available at the [GitHub repository](https://github.com/mvaudel/trioGen).
+After cloning the repository, JavaDoc can be found in [docs/javadoc](docs/javadoc).

 ## Performance